 By the time you leave the presentation, you will have spoken to three different people:

-- The Sales Person - he or she will be with you most of the presentation, acting like your best friend
+- The Sales Person - he or she will be with you most of the presentation, acting like your best friend.

 - The Manager - once you've said no enough times, the salesperson will hand you off to the manager who will make another pitch with a better price.
 Often it will be significantly better.
-The last presentation I went on the price came down more than $20K after it was explained to the manager that I owned two timeshares already and had bought one of them at resale.
-But I could still do better on Ebay, I think, and didn't care for the resort much, so I turned it down.
+In the last presentation I went on the price came down more than $20K after it was explained to the manager that I owned two timeshares already and had bought one of them at resale.
+But I could still do better on eBay, I think, and didn't care for the resort much, so I turned it down.

 - The Closer - if you still say no, even after the manager comes out to make you an offer, you may meet another person at some of the larger resorts.
 The closer will usually offer you a discounted vacation at that resort.
-If it's a very good price (negotiate, it can be better) and you like the resort, and don't mind having to go on yet another presentation, then take it.
-Otherwise turn it down.
+If it's a very good price (negotiate, it can be better) and you like the resort and don't mind having to go on yet another presentation, then take it.
+Otherwise, turn it down.
 If you do take it, do not accept the first price asked.
 Make a counter-offer.

-I don't generally think that timeshare presentation are a scam, but they can be tricky to navigate.
+I don't generally think that timeshare presentations are a scam, but they can be tricky to navigate.
 While fraud used to be pretty common in the industry, particularly in Florida, it has cleaned up its act considerably over the years, thanks to strong consumer protection laws and the entrance of larger corporate players (Marriott, Hilton, Disney) into the marketplace.

-However, timeshare sales people are still prone to making misleading statements.
+However, timeshare salespeople are still prone to making misleading statements.
 The biggest misleading statement, and the one that particularly bugs me, usually has to do with the resale value of the timeshare.
 They almost always claim that if you decide in the future to sell your timeshare, you'll get your money back.
 Some even suggest that you will make a profit.

 But the real truth is that you will never make your money back and you certainly won't make a profit.
 While 50% may be an average loss of price, timeshares can lose as much as 90% of their "value" after the closing.